Related terms: irregular heartbeat, ventricular arrhythmias, supraventricular arrhythmias, bradycardia, tachycardia, fibrillation

 What causes an arrhythmia?

-Many factors can cause your heart to beat irregularly.
 Some people are born with arrhythmias, meaning the condition is congenital.
 Some medical conditions, including certain types of heart disease, high blood pressure, and hemochromatosis (iron build-up in the body), may be factors.
 Also, stress, caffeine, smoking, alcohol, and some over-the-counter cough and cold medicines can affect the pattern of your heartbeat.

 What are the symptoms?